 Swarthmore is a rigorous academic institution.
 As a Swarthmore student, you have much to contribute to many endeavors.
 A concussion, however, can put many of those endeavors on hold.
 A concussion can be a serious and potentially life-threatening injury.
 If you think you have a concussion, please pursue appropriate care by seeking attention at the Student Health and Wellness Center, the Sports Medicine Department, or by calling Public Safety's Emergency number 610-328-8333.

 Swarthmore has a concussion team to help you navigate your health concerns and your academics.
 The team includes:

 - for students: Alice Holland, Director of Student Health and Wellness, 610-328-8058

-- for student athletes: Sports Medicine Department (Dr. Charles Hummer, Director of Sports Medicine and Team Physician, Marie Mancini, Head Athletic Trainer; Jessica Lydon, Assistant Athletic Trainer; Allison Hudak, Assistant Athletic Trainer; Christie Orgera, Assistant Athletic Trainer), Concussion Specialist Dr. Eric Lake.
+- for student athletes: Sports Medicine Department (Dr. Charles Hummer, Director of Sports Medicine and Team Physician, Marie Mancini, Director of Sports Medicine; Allison Hudak, Head Athletic Trainer; Christie Orgera, Assistant Athletic Trainer) and concussion specialist Dr. Eric Lake.

-If a student reaches out to you about a concussion, then please encourage them to seek medical care and to work with the Concussion Team.
-If a student has been in conversation with Michelle Ray and the student has given permission to share information with you, then Michelle will reach out to you as-needed about academic assistance and the student's return to study.
+If a student reaches out to you about a concussion, please encourage them to seek medical care and to work with the concussion team.
+If a student has been in conversation with a Dean's Staff member and the student has given permission to share information with you, then the Dean's Staff member will reach out to you as-needed about academic assistance and the student's return to study.